Diving adventures in Japan

 Yado Natura (Zamami)

-The Yado Natura is a family owned Japanese style hotel with just four rooms.
-It is located in the small main town on the island, a short distance from Zamami port.
+The Yado Natura is a family-owned, Japanese-style hotel in Zamami's small main town, a short distance from the port.

-The hotel offers free pick-up from the port and will also shuttle you to Furu-Zamami beach - a beautiful sandy beach just a 10 minute drive away.
-The owners can help arrange snorkelling, scuba diving or sea kayaking if you wish.
-Rooms are en-suite and have air conditioning.
-If you inform the staff the night before then a bento lunch boxes can be arranged for the next day.
+With just four rooms, you can be sure of attentive, personal service at the Yado Natura!
+The hotel offers free pick-up from the port and will also shuttle you to Furu-Zamami beach – a beautiful sandy stretch just a ten-minute drive from the hotel.
+The hotel owners are happy to help arrange snorkelling, scuba diving or sea kayaking if you wish, and can even prepare bento lunchboxes for the following day if notified in advance.

 Iriomote Eco Village (Iriomote)

-Eco Village sits on the edge of the jungle and on the beach.
-The Eco village is made up of a number of stand alone villas and a small block of rooms all with a sea view just sitting feet away from the oceans edge.
+The Eco Village sits between jungle and beach.
+The hotel is made up of a number of standalone villas and a small block of rooms all with a sea view just sitting feet away from the ocean's edge.

 Pension Papaya (Ishigaki)